 The Australian Government has introduced a Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE), effective from 2016.
 Education Ministers across Australia have agreed that, from 1 July, 2016, Initial Teacher Education students across Australia will need to pass a national literacy and numeracy test (LANTITE) prior to completing their course.

-- From 1 July, 2016 students completing a NSW initial teacher education course will need to have successfully met the benchmark of an approved literacy and numeracy test (LANTITE) to be eligible for Provisional Accreditation in that state.
+- Students completing a NSW initial teacher education course will need to have successfully met the benchmark of an approved literacy and numeracy test (LANTITE) to be eligible for Provisional Accreditation in that state.

 - The Victorian Institute of Teaching and the Australian Capital Territory Teacher Quality Institute have advised that graduates seeking registration in Victoria and the ACT will need to have successfully met approved benchmarks in literacy and numeracy (LANTITE) to be eligible for registration.

 - The Queensland College of Teachers recommends that Initial Teacher Education students who will complete their studies from semester two 2016 onwards undertake the test.